 How does confidentiality work?

 Assist keeps very limited records about callers and keeps all records secure.
 Once we identify a potential match with a peer support volunteer, we call that volunteer to see if they are available and willing to provide peer support on the issue in question.
 No information about the identity of the lawyer is provided.
 This allows the peer support volunteer to decline if they are not able to provide support with respect to the issue in question, or are unavailable for any reason.

 If the peer support volunteer agrees to provide peer support, we then contact the caller to advise that we have a potential match.
 We provide the caller is with the peer support volunteer’s name and ask if there is any reason that this person is not acceptable (e.g., personal relationship, conflicts).
 If the caller accepts the peer support volunteer, we then provide the peer support volunteer’s contact information.
 It is then up to the caller to make contact with the volunteer, and until that happens, no personal information about the caller has been provided to the volunteer.
 Click here for information about confidentiality.

 How many Peer Support Matches Have We Made?

-We are approaching 200 matches!
+We have made more than 300 matches!
 The formal peer support program was initiated in 2010 and the program started out small but has grown as the legal community learned more about the program and its confidentiality.
 Over the last four years, we have averaged 25-30 matches per year.

 We have capacity to make more matches as we have more than 130 trained peer support volunteers, but often we need volunteers with experience in a narrow issue so we are always happy to train more volunteers.